 RED ALERT: Your child is suffering from acute diarrhoea.
-This is probably viral in origin and will not last long.
+This is probably viral and will not last long.
 However, it can lead to dehydration if the water loss is too great.

 Hello, this is Dr. Joy!

 Today I’m going to tell you more about diarrhoea in children, how to monitor it and how to fight it.

 What is diarrhoea and how to recognise it?

 The first thing to know is that diarrhoea is very common in children.

 It is an inflammation of the stomach and intestine, causing very soft to liquid stools.
 The main cause is gastroenteritis.
 But sometimes it can also have a bacterial origin, for example with food poisoning.

 How to monitoring a child with diarrhoea ?